Louis Danziger: Teaching

-Many of Danziger's students rose to prominence in the design field, among them John Plunkett (founding designer of Wired Magazine), Neil Kellerhouse, Mikio Osaki, Frank Cheatham, Ray Engle, Robert Geers, Robert Overby, Sam Smidt, Roland Young, Archie Boston, Judy Johnson, John Van Hamersveld, Laurie Raskin, Cheri Gray, Tracey Shiffman, Dale Herigstad, Don Chang, Sean Adams, Troy Alders, Noreen Morioka, Lars M. Busekist, Ian Grais, Kristen Ding, Dan Goods, Maria Moon, Miya Osaki, among others.
+Many of Danziger's students rose to prominence in the design field, among them John Plunkett (founding designer of Wired), Neil Kellerhouse, Mikio Osaki, Frank Cheatham, Ray Engle, Robert Geers, Robert Overby, Sam Smidt, Roland Young, Archie Boston, Judy Johnson, John Van Hamersveld, Laurie Raskin, Cheri Gray, Tracey Shiffman, Dale Herigstad, Gregory Thomas, Don Chang, Sean Adams, Troy Alders, Noreen Morioka, Lars M. Busekist, Ian Grais, Kristen Ding, Dan Goods, Maria Moon, Miya Osaki, Maggy Cuesta, among others.

-Danziger has been critical of some schools and trends in design education—in particular, many schools’ rigidity, their emphasis on fashionability, and their imprinting of students with a uniform design style: “Most schools produce students whose work is interchangeable.
+Danziger has been critical of some schools and trends in design education—in particular, many schools' rigidity, their emphasis on fashionability, and their imprinting of students with a uniform design style: "Most schools produce students whose work is interchangeable.
 The skills they teach are obsolete by the time a student graduates.
-If students are trained (instead) as genuine problem-solvers, they are able to deal with an unknown tomorrow.”
+If students are trained (instead) as genuine problem-solvers, they are able to deal with an unknown tomorrow."

 Influence and impact

 Danziger is credited with influencing several generations of contemporary American advertising art directors and graphic designers, both through his work and through his teaching.

 In addition, Danziger's influence extended outside the United States.
-In 1957, when travelling to Italy to study the work of Italian designers, Danziger discovered that many Italian designers knew and admired his work already: graphic designer Massimo Vignelli said that it was the work of Danziger and Saul Bass that inspired him to come to the United States.
+In 1957, when traveling to Italy to study the work of Italian designers, Danziger discovered that many Italian designers knew and admired his work already: graphic designer Massimo Vignelli said that it was the work of Danziger and Saul Bass that inspired him to come to the United States.